kcarnold/cs344/next_year.md

 * Play with latent space / generation (projection, latent space math, )
 * Logistic regression in NN (as same thing as linreg, just different loss and activation)
 * Vision to text encoder decoder—with paraphrase setup both ways
+* Write an explanation, share it with your mom, describe how it went, improve the explanation.

 ## Low-Level Stuff